greenelab/connectivity-search-manuscript/manuscript.md

   Preexisiting source code for the <https://het.io/> website.
   CC BY 4.0 License.

+#### Data availability

+An archival copy of the code and supporting data is available via the GigaScience repository [@gigadb].
-The hetmech and hetionet repositories contain datasets related to this study.
+The connectivity-search-analyses and hetionet repositories contain datasets related to this study.
 Large datasets were compressed and tracked with [Git LFS](https://git-lfs.github.com/) (Large File Storage).
 GitHub LFS had a max file size of 2 GB.
 Datasets exceeding this size, along with other essential datasets, are available from Zenodo [@zenodo].

 <!-- link reference syntax citation key aliases -->
 [@hetio-dag]: doi:10.1371/journal.pcbi.1004259